thunderrabbit/robnugen-journal-entries/2017/08/05review-for-airbnb.md

 that they took *much* longer than originally planned caused havoc the next morning with our schedule and ultimately, with tempers.

-Renee slept later than planned.
+After having been up late, Renee slept later than planned.
 Our smoothies and waffles for breakfast started around 10am instead of ending at 9am as per the schedule.

 Our group was anxious to get going on the tours as planned; some of them needed to get trains back to Tokyo.